cochrane/Fanfiction-Downloader/README.md

 If you've previously used Lemon, you can import your stories.ini file here.
 Note that because this tool uses a different way of determining when a story has changed, it will initially send all stories to your Kindle again.

-Note: This app requires Mac OS X 10.8 "Mountain Lion".
-It might work on 10.7, too, but that is untested.
-It will not work on anything else at the moment.
+Note: This app requires Mac OS X 10.7 "Lion" or higher.

 Possible issues
 ---------------